CADLAB-io/CADLAB.io-swarm-stack/configs/README.md

 This folder contains CADLAB configuration file and a license key.
+See [Configure CADLAB](/README.md#configure-cadlab) for more info